 I first became interested in ecological research as an undergraduate at Auburn University.
-After short stops in the majors of engineering and microbiology (veterinary track), I ultimately landed on a major in Zoology in large part due to my growing interest in ecological research.
-As a Freshman, I had become involved in various animal science and nutritional ecology projects that exposed me to both laboratory and field research in terrestrial mammals and birds.
-What resonated with me most was knowing that in my small way I was helping push the bounds of scientific knowledge about the natural world.
-I was fortunate to have an undergraduate advisor who allowed me to follow one of her graduate students into the Canadian Rocky Mountains and perform an independent study in ground squirrels.
-I was hooked!
+After short stops in engineering, microbiology, and pre-vet, I ultimately landed on a major in Zoology in large part due to my growing interest in ecological research.
+I was fortunate to have an undergraduate advisor who allowed me to follow one of her graduate students to the field and perform an independent study in ground squirrels.
+Man, were those little buggers ornery, but I was hooked on ecological research!

-Upon graduating from Auburn I pursued opportunities in conservation science as I wanted to get a feel for research with more clear conservation outcomes.
+Prior to graduation I applied to conservation science internships to gain more applied research experience.
 On a whim, I applied to work on a sea turtle nesting beach in North Carolina and was lucky enough to land an internship.
 As it would turn out, this would become my origin story as a marine scientist as it was when I first became captivated by sea turtles and the ocean—I mean, who doesn't love sea turtles?!
-That summer I learned that despite decades of intensive conservation and management there was still much we did not know about their ecology, particularly during their juvenile life stages.
-In graduate school, my research has worked towards filling these knowledge gaps by integrating multiple complementary scientific techniques (e.g., skeletal, isotopic, elemental, growth, and population analyses) so that we can better conserve and manage sea turtle species for the future.
+That summer I learned that despite decades of intensive conservation and management there was still much we did not know about their ecology, particularly during the long periods of their life when they occupy the open ocean.

 As should be obvious, my path to marine science was anything but linear.
-Yet, it was possible thanks to early involvement in research and the presence of supportive scientific mentors in my life.
-I thus advocate strongly for student involvement and training in scientific research.
-To this end, I co-developed a graduate-undergraduate mentorship program at Oregon State Univerity and have advised over a dozen students.
-I also lead numerous outreach activities to engage K-12 students in science and advance science and ocean literacy.
+I have many people to thank for helping me get to where I am today, but particularly those who gave me chances early on in my education to conduct research.
+I thus advocate strongly for student involvement and training in scientific research as early as feasible.
+To this end, I co-developed a graduate-undergraduate mentorship program at Oregon State University and have advised over a dozen undergraduate students.
+I also have led numerous outreach activities to engage K-12 students in science and advance science and ocean literacy.

 When not working in the lab or office, I am traveling, playing tennis, skiing, watching college football (War Eagle!
 Go Beavs!), or otherwise hanging out with my husband (Wyatt) and our two dogs (Ruby & Tusc).